 The European Commission and the IMF has long urged Spain to liberalize sections of its labor market, bring protections for temp workers in line with everyone else and expand job retraining programs for those who lost work in the construction and housing industry when Spain’s property bubble burst.

-Rajoy’s Partido Popular, which came to power in December 2011 with almost 45 percent support, has languished in the polls as unemployment stayed high.
+Rajoy’s People’s Party, which came to power in December 2011 with almost 45 percent support, has languished in the polls as unemployment stayed high.
 It has seldom polled over 30 percent since the middle of 2013.

 Recent polls give the conservatives a plurality of the seats in parliament but they would probably only be able to govern in coalition with the liberal Ciudadanos — which rules out coalitions.